frycast/studentlife/README.md

 devtools::install_github("frycast/studentlife")
 ```

-You will also need to download and extract the data, currently available [here](studentlife.cs.dartmouth.edu/dataset/dataset.tar.bz2).
+You will also need to download and extract the StudentLife data, currently available [here](studentlife.cs.dartmouth.edu/dataset/dataset.tar.bz2).